Fall maintenance checklist for Minnesota homeowners

-- If an air exchange system is present, such as a heat recovery ventilator (HRV), clean it.
+- If an air exchange system is present, such as a heat recovery ventilator (HRV) or energy recovery ventilator (ERV), clean it.
 Regular maintenance items for an HRV include cleaning the exterior intake, the filters, and the core.
 See HRV maintenance.

 - Clean the clothes dryer duct.
 The damper at the exterior should move freely and close properly.
 See dryer duct maintenance.

 - Check the bathroom and kitchen exhaust dampers for wasp nests.
 Nests in these terminals will prevent the dampers from openings.
 See Bath Fan Terminal Inspections.